£9.99 / $12.99

 What is the most dangerous secret of all?
-For fifteen-year-old Dany, is it the shame that his once-vital mother now suffers mutely from “the staring sickness?”
-Or is it that Count Pol, the corrupt absolute ruler of Western Gottika, may be scouting the city clandestinely for teenage girls to kidnap?
+For twelve-year-old Dany, is it the shame that his once-vital mother now suffers mutely from “the staring sickness?”
+Or is it that Count Pol, the corrupt ruler, has an evil plan?
 Could the worst secret be the mystery behind why all the kids in the Estat are only-children?
 Or could it be that Dany’s father possesses the secret knowledge of how to bring clay to life, and transform it into a terrifying weapon — an all-powerful Gol?

 Gottika reimagines a powerful Jewish legend as a futuristic fantasy with a universal message.

 Gottika is a NEW, Young Readers' Edition of a book originally published for teens.
 That edition was a 2014 CCBC Best Book and a

 This British edition has been completely revised for a younger audience, with all new text and illustrations.

 Reviews for the original, Canadian edition: